WASdev/ci.docker.websphere-traditional/base/README.md

 1. Extracts the tar file created by Dockerfile.prereq
 2. Copies the profile creation and startup script to the image
-3. When the container is started , profile is created and the server is started
+3. When the container is started, profile is created and the server is started

 Dockerfile.profile: